xaizek/zograscope/docs/zograscope.md

 |-----------|-------------------------------------------------------------------
 |  C        | C11 and earlier with common extensions, but without K&R syntax
 |  C++      | C++14 and earlier with common extensions
+|  Bash     | Not targeting a specific version
 |  GNU Make | Most of the syntax
 |  Lua      | Version 5.3